 Studies indicate that, on average, less than one in three new customers will place a second order within their first year of patronage.
-Given how much it costs to acquire a new customer (seven times more than retaining them), this doesn't leave retailers with much profit.
+Given how much it costs to acquire a new customer, this doesn't leave retailers with much profit.

 Most of a merchant's revenue will come from repeat purchases as roughly half of the customers who make a second purchase will make a third.
-Sixty-three percent of those folks will make a third and more than 80 percent of those who make nine purchases will go on to place order number 10.
-Therefore, once a consumer gets over the hurdle of buying and turns into a customer, merchants should do all they can to encourage that elusive second purchase.
+More than 80 percent of those who make nine purchases will go on to place order number 10.
+Therefore, once a consumer gets over the hurdle of buying and turns into a customer, merchants should do all they can to encourage that customer will make another purchase.

 The first step to achieving this goal is to enter new customers into the “welcome” email series campaign.
 Here, retailers will reach out shortly after a visitor converts to engage further with the brand.
-This can be accomplished with emails that:
+You can accomplish that with emails that:

-- - Invite them to shop a specific category or popular products.
+- Invite them to shop in a specific category or popular products.